plgd-dev/doc/content/en/docs/features/control-plane/entity-tag.md

 ### ETAG Batch interface for /oic/res

-For the `/oic/res` resource, the ETAG is the highest ETAG value among all device resources in the collection.
-If multiple resources in the collection change simultaneously, the ETAG is the highest among all changed resources.
-If client make GET request with the ETAG that match the highest ETAG value among all resources, the response contains `VALID` code without body otherwise the response contains `CONTENT` code, the content of all resources, and the highest ETAG value among all resources.
+When accessing the `/oic/res` resource, the ETAG represents the highest ETAG value among all the device resources in that collection.
+If multiple resources within the collection undergo simultaneous changes, the ETAG will be set to the highest value among all the modified resources.

+If a client sends a GET request with an ETAG that matches the highest ETAG value among all the resources, the response will consist of a `VALID` code without a body.
+However, if the ETAG provided by the client does not match the highest ETAG value, the response will include a `CONTENT` code along with the content of all the resources and the highest ETAG value among them.

 ### Loading and Dumping ETAGs